felipeaccioli/felipeaccioli/README.md

-### Hi there, I'm Felipe and I'm a Developer apprentice in training. 👋
+### Hi there, I'm Felipe and I'm a developer apprentice in training. 👋

 - 🌱 I’m currently learning HTML, CSS and JavaScript.